vearne/gin-timeout/README.md

 	// create a handler that will last 1 seconds engine.GET("/short", short)

-	// create a route that will last 5 seconds engine.GET("/long", long)
+	// create a handler that will last 5 seconds engine.GET("/long", long)

+	// create a handler that will last 5 seconds but can be canceled. engine.GET("/long2", long2)

 	// run the server
 	log.Fatal(engine.Run(":8080"))